Same method.

 Home-scaled lesson plans

-Activities designed for one or two children, with materials you already have or can grab at Target.
+Activities designed for one or two children, with materials you already have or can find at any school supply store.
 No classroom-of-12 supply lists.

 Self-paced phonics

-The same grouped phonics methodology that gets 4-year-olds reading in 6 months — adapted for one-child progression.
+The same grouped phonics methodology that gets 4-year-olds reading in 6 months, adapted for single-child progression.
 You move at your kid's speed.

 Standards crosswalk

-Know exactly what your home state — and any state you might move to — expects at kindergarten entry.
-Map your year against the bar.
+Know exactly what your home state (and any state you might move to) expects at kindergarten entry.
+Map your year against the real bar.

 If your 5-year-old can't...